itcambridge/itcambridge/readme.md

-# 💼 [Your Name] - Portfolio
+# 💼 Mark Austin - Portfolio

 Welcome to my GitHub portfolio!
-I'm [Your Name], a [Your Role] specializing in [technologies or areas of focus], with a passion for solving real-world problems through code.
+I'm Mark Austin, a IT Engineer specializing in AI integration into the work environment, with a passion for solving real-world problems through code.
 Explore my projects, skills, and contributions below.

 ![Profile Banner](https://your-banner-link-here.com) <!-- Optional: Add a banner image to showcase your style -->